Indiana Glass Company

 (These hens are very close in appearance to the similar-sized hens produced by Imperial Glass Company, but the Imperial examples have a split-tail, not flat as on all Indiana Glass pieces.
 The bases are very similar, although the Imperial version has a basketweave design on the very bottom (Indiana’s is smooth) and there are short vertical ribs arranged all around the outside top rim of the dish.
 (Many, if not all, of the Imperial-manufactured hens are marked, rather faintly in some cases, with their “I superimposed over a G” trademark on the underside of the lid.)

-The later, larger (and much more commonly seen) version, which was probably introduced sometime in the late 1940s, or 1950s (sources disagree), measures about 7 inches from end to end and the base has a very finely stippled, pebbled or “ripply” pattern.
+The later, larger (and much more commonly seen) version, which was probably introduced sometime in the late 1940s, or 1950s (sources disagree), measures about 7 inches from end to end.
+The base can have a very finely stippled surface or a “pebbly” or “ripply” abstract pattern that is supposed to represent a straw nest.
 An example of one of the earlier large size hens in clear glass is shown above.
 The bottom (basket or bowl) measures about 2 inches in height, and when both pieces are in place, the total height is typically about 5 and 3/8 inches.

 These hens are NEVER marked with an actual trademark or logo representing the company, however, the Indiana Glass hen can easily be recognized at a glance from it’s characteristic form.
 The tail is narrow and “flat”, pointing straight back from the head, and is never “split” “divided” or “separated” as is common on many, many hens made by other glass manufacturers.
 The top or “back” has a mold “circle” about one and 1/4 inches in diameter (this measurement referring to the larger size hen) in the center, which can basically be considered a diagnostic feature of all Indiana hens.
 I will be posting various pictures of these hens on this page so you will soon be able to recognize them instantly!